AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/zoom-integration-with-wf/authorize-zoom-integration.md

 >
 >The Zoom integration will be deprecated with the 22.4 release (September 2022).

-After your Adobe Workfront administrator enables the Zoom integration, you need to authorize the connection between Workfront and your Zoom account.
-This is necessary for each Workfront user.
+After your [!DNL Adobe Workfront] administrator enables the Zoom integration, you need to authorize the connection between [!DNL Workfront] and your [!DNL Zoom] account.
+This is necessary for each [!DNL Workfront] user.

 ## Access requirements